 The modules include lectures and tutorials and are assessed through practical work, written examinations, case studies, essays, presentations and tests.
 These provide the 'tools' required for the group and individual projects.

-Candidates must possess, or be expected to achieve, a first or second class UK Honours degree or equivalent in a relevant science, engineering or related discipline.
+Candidates must possess, or be expected to achieve, a first or second class UK Honours degree or equivalent in relevant science, engineering or related discipline.
 Other relevant qualifications, together with significant experience, may be considered.

 Applicants who do not fulfil the standard entry requirements can apply for the Pre-Masters programme, successful completion of which will qualify them for entry to this course for the second year of study.